builders-blueprint-series/from-coder-to-engineer/front/book-tenants.md

    - Show how testing has improved afterwards

-5. Every example should come back to the theme of testing as a benchmark
+5. Every example should come back to the theme of testing as a benchmark, shortening the feedback loop, and enforcing simplicity via common interfaces